-- Pour the mixture into the prepared baking tins (to a maximum of about two-thirds full) and very gently smooth the surface.
+- Pour the mixture into the prepared baking tin (to a maximum of about two-thirds full) and very gently smooth the surface.

 - Bake for about 20 to 30 minutes until well-risen and light golden.
 The top should just spring back when pressed and a cake skewer inserted will come out clean.
 Keep a close eye and check minute by minute at the end to be sure it isn't over-baked.

-- Leave the cakes to cool in the tins for 5 to 10 minutes, before removing and transferring to a wire rack to cool completely.
+- Leave the sponge to cool in the tin for 5 to 10 minutes, before removing and transferring to a wire rack to cool completely.
 To ensure moisture is retained, cover with a clean tea towel while cooling.